Knowledge-Graph-Hub/knowledge-graph-hub.github.io/docs/index.md

 ## Core KG-Hub Projects

 The table below lists core KG projects.

-Click headings to sort.
+We are currently transitioning the files for these projects to new locations.
+See below for details.

 {{ read_yaml('projects.yaml') }}